LucHermitte/lh-vim-lib/doc/Options.md

 ```

 Alas sometimes, we need to use an option that can be specific to the current
 project (and/or to the current filetype).
-Typical examples are which naming
+Typical examples are: which naming
 convention should be applied, where the compilation shall happen for the
 current project, where project specific snippets are stored, and so on.

 This means that technically, again, options can be `g:`lobal, `b:`uffer-local,
 or even `w:`indow or `t:`ab local.

-In those cases, we have no choice but to fetch the option at the last moment.
+In those later cases, we have no choice but to fetch the option at the last
-Indeed, we cannot store the value of the option when the plugin starts and
+moment.
+Indeed, we cannot store the value of the option when the plugin starts
-expect it to remain valid in a buffer not yet opened.
+and expect it to remain valid in a buffer not yet opened.
 Instead, first we'd check if there is a window-local option, then a
 buffer-local option, then a tab-local option... and eventually a global option.